Residence Staff

 Residence Staff Applications

-Applications will open for Residence Staff positions on Thursday November 3, 2022.
+Applications will open for Residence Life Staff positions on Monday, November 6, 2023.
 To apply, please visit your myHousing Portal.
-Applications are due by Monday December 12, 2022 at noon.
+Applications are due by Monday, December 4, 2023 at 9:00am.

 What do Residence Staff do?